 She then introduced them to the principles of plain English, a popular writing style that reduces cognitive load on readers: use simple words, be concise, prefer active voice, avoid jargon, and keep your audience in mind.
 “Let’s rewrite these descriptions.” she proposed, “And keep these principles at the forefront.”

-When they read their revised descriptions, the change was palpable.
+When they read their revised descriptions, the change was clear.
 Each piece retained its unique voice but was now clearer, like a sky after a storm, with just enough clouds to beautify the view without obscuring it.

 Why Cognitive Load Matters in Everything You Write